 Other areas to stay in Boston

-Fenway Park may be the oldest ballpark in the USA, but it is not the only thing to see in the Fenway/Kenmore area.
-Boylston Street is home to the first restaurant opened in a former gas station, Tasty Burger.
-Shopping at the Van Ness Building gives you the pleasure to boutique-style shopping and urban shopping at Target.
-Other remarkable landmarks to visit in this area are the New England Conservatory and Fenway Studios.
-There are plenty of transport facilities that led to Fenway/Kenmore.
-The Green Line train stations allow connections to Government Center, the John F. Kennedy Museum and more.
-As the evening progresses the crowds in this area may get rowdy with drunk college students or petty thieves lurking around, especially during a Red Sox game.
-Besides this issue, the area is proportionately safe.
+Fenway Park, home to the famous Boston Red Sox baseball team, may be the oldest ballpark in the USA, but it is not the only attraction in the Fenway/Kenmore area.
+Boylston Street – which starts in Fenway and runs through Back Bay - is home to the first restaurant opened in a former gas station, Tasty Burger.
+Shopping at the Van Ness Building gives you the pleasure of boutique-style shopping as well as urban shopping at Target.
+Other landmarks in this area are the New England Conservatory and Fenway Studios.
+There are plenty of transport facilities that lead to and from FenwayKenmore: the Green Line T station has connections to Government Center, the John F. Kennedy Museum and more.
+At night, the crowds in this area can get rowdy, with drunk college students taking over the streets and pickpockets lurking around, especially during a Red Sox game.
+Apart from these downsides, the area is safe.